 Password Authentication with Backend SDKs

 If you'd like to use Descope Flows, Quick Start should be your starting point.
+If you'd like to use our Client SDKs, refer to our Client SDK docs.

 The Password-based authentication method lets you authenticate end users using a secret string of characters known only to the user.